RuslanGabd/fspm/README.md

 Directory of product categories, directory of trading points.

 View a list of products by categories.
-Search and filtering.
+Search and filtering

 Ability to add/edit/delete a product.